ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 the certifier service).
 The trust model is based on the whole VM measurement (including configuration information, and in-OS policy).

 Second, it offers protected storage for these and other important keys.
 For example, a program might request access to the VM authentication keys from this utility to open secure channels.

-A very simple, but important, application is to maintain protected keys that the OS uses to ensure OS properties.
-For exmaple, at startup, the OS could generate keys that are used to provide integrity and or confidentiality properties for storage (e.g.-dmverity or dmcrypt protected devices).
-The OS generates them for initialization on first use but protects them between activations using storage protected by the CF.  In this case, the utility simply returns unencrypted versions of these keys.
+A very simple, but important, application is to maintain CF-protected keys that the OS uses to ensure OS properties.
+For example, at startup, the OS could generate keys that are used to provide integrity and or confidentiality properties for storage (e.g.-dmverity or dmcrypt protected devices).
+In this case, the OS generates them for initialization on first use but protects them between activations using storage protected by the CF.  In this case, the utility simply returns unencrypted versions of these keys.
 The VM itself can actually be in multiple policy domains (identified by a policy key just as for apps in the foregoing model).
 Protected items associated with a policy domain should use independant secure stores.
 These stores are managed using an (CF-encrypted) table of keys and sensitive material under a key-storage model, called cryptstore under the utility.

 Typically, cryptstore will be used to store:
   1. Symmetric keys (as for dmverify or dmcrypt or other storage deveices).